-The main advantage of Linux was that programmers were able to use the Linux Kernel in order to design their own custom operating systems.
+The main advantage of Linux was that programmers were able to use the Linux Kernel to design their own custom operating systems.
 With time, a new range of user-friendly OS's stormed the computer world.
-Now, Linux is one of most popular and widely used Kernel, and it is the backbone of popular operating systems like Debian, Knoppix, Ubuntu, and Fedora.
+Now, Linux is one of the most popular and widely used Kernel, and it is the backbone of popular operating systems like Debian, Knoppix, Ubuntu, and Fedora.
 Nevertheless, the list does not end here as there are thousands of OS's based on Linux which offer a variety of functions to the users.

 The benefits of using Linux

-Linux now enjoys popularity at its prime and it's famous among programmers as well as regular computer users around the world.
+Linux now enjoys popularity at its prime, and it's famous among programmers as well as regular computer users around the world.
 Its main benefits are -

 It offers a free operating system.
 You do not have to shell hundreds of dollars to get the OS like Windows!